Structured Data Clear Signing Format

 path

-is the absolute or relative path to the field location in the structured data, as described in the path section.
-A literalvalue
+The absolute or relative path to the field location in the structured data, as described in the path section.

 label

-is a displayable string that should be shown before displaying this field - The
+Optional displayable string that should be shown before displaying the fields described in this group.

 Slices in paths